iihe-cms-sw/TreeAnalysis/README.md

 For 2011 data analysis do:
 git clone git@github.com:iihe-cms-sw/TreeAnalysis.git TreeAnalysis2011

+if you want to run on:
+  1) WJets: move DYJets directory to WJets
+  2) TTbar to emu : move DYJets directory to TTbarEMu

 Be aware that a rootlogon.C is provided.
 This is needed to load ROoUnfold automatically.